In this review, we will be comparing SuperCenter XL and R2c, two Center Channel speakers from GoldenEar and KEF.

 Input Type and Bi-Amping / Bi-Wiring

 R2c features Binding post posts which make bi-amping or bi-wiring possible.
-GoldenEar SuperCenter XL has a 5-Way post which doesn't feature bi-amping/bi-wiring.
+SuperCenter XL has a 5-Way post which doesn't feature bi-amping/bi-wiring.

 Physical Specs